Israel and United Arab Emirates Strike Major Diplomatic Agreement

-Israel struck an agreement with the United Arab Emirates on Thursday to establish “full normalization of relations” even as it forgoes for now plans to annex occupied West Bank territory in order to focus on improving its ties with the rest of the Arab world.
+Israel struck a diplomatic agreement with the United Arab Emirates on Thursday to establish “full normalization of relations” even as it forgoes for now plans to annex occupied West Bank territory in order to focus on improving its ties with the rest of the Arab world.

 “As a result of this diplomatic breakthrough and at the request of President Trump with the support of the United Arab Emirates, Israel will suspend declaring sovereignty over areas outlined in the President’s Vision for Peace and focus its efforts now on expanding ties with other countries in the Arab and Muslim world,” according to a statement released by the White House and described as a joint declaration of Israel, the UAE and the United States.

 If fulfilled, the agreement would make the UAE the third Arab country to establish normal diplomatic relations with Israel after Egypt, which signed a landmark peace agreement in 1979, and Jordan, which signed a treaty in 1994.
-It could reorder the long stalemate in the region between Israel and its neighbors, potentially leading other Arab nations to follow suit while taking Prime Minister Benjamin Netanyahu’s explosive annexation plan off the table, at least for the moment.
+It could reorder the long stalemate in the region, potentially leading other Arab nations to follow suit in an increasingly open alignment with Israel against their mutual enemy in Iran while taking Prime Minister Benjamin Netanyahu’s explosive annexation plan off the table, at least for the moment.

-But it could also generate a backlash among Israeli settlers and their political allies who have been anxious to establish sovereignty over West Bank territory as well as from Palestinians who feel abandoned by an Arab ally to remain locked in an untenable status quo even without the threat of annexation looming.
+But it generated an immediate backlash among some Israeli settlers and their political allies who have been eager to establish sovereignty over West Bank territory as well as from Palestinians who felt abandoned by an Arab nation to remain locked in an untenable status quo even without the threat of annexation looming.

 “This deal is a significant step toward building a more peaceful, secure and prosperous Middle East,” Trump said.
 “Now that the ice has been broken, I expect more Arab and Muslim countries will follow the United Arab Emirates’ lead.”

-The extent of the president’s role in forging the deal was not immediately clear.
-But he was eager to claim credit at a time when he has been struggling with a deadly pandemic and an economic collapse amid a reelection contest in which he trails his Democratic challenger, former Vice President Joe Biden, by double digits in a series of polls.
+The extent of the president’s personal role in forging the deal beyond the final congratulatory phone call was not immediately clear.
+But he was eager to claim credit at a time when he has been struggling with a deadly pandemic and an economic collapse amid a reelection contest in which he trails his presumptive Democratic challenger, former Vice President Joe Biden, by double digits in the polls.

-(BEGIN OPTIONAL TRIM.)He was surrounded in the Oval Office by a large delegation of aides and officials who heaped praise on him, including Jared Kushner, his son-in-law and senior adviser, who has been spearheading Middle East peace efforts for more than three years.
-Trump said there will be a signing ceremony at the White House within weeks, echoing famous ceremonies in the past under Presidents Jimmy Carter and Bill Clinton.
+Trump was surrounded in the Oval Office by a large delegation of aides and officials who heaped praise on him, including Jared Kushner, his son-in-law and senior adviser, who has been spearheading Middle East peace efforts for more than three years.

+(BEGIN OPTIONAL TRIM.)The president said there would be a signing ceremony at the White House within weeks, echoing famous ceremonies in the past under Presidents Jimmy Carter and Bill Clinton, and he jokingly said it should be called the “Donald J. Trump Accord.”
+At a later briefing, Robert O’Brien, the White House national security adviser, even proclaimed that the president should win the Nobel Peace Prize.

-As he has repeatedly in recent days, Trump also predicted that he would strike a quick agreement with Iran to curb its nuclear agreement if he is reelected, although there is no sign that such a rapprochement is really in the offing.
+As he has repeatedly in recent days, Trump predicted that he would strike a quick agreement with Iran to curb its nuclear agreement if he were reelected, although there was no sign that such a rapprochement was really imminent.
 “If I win the election, I will have a deal with Iran within 30 days,” he said.

 In his own tweet, Prince Mohammed emphasized Israel’s agreement to suspend annexation.
 “During a call with President Trump and Prime Minister Netanyahu, an agreement was reached to stop further Israeli annexation of Palestinian territories,” he wrote.
 “The UAE and Israel also agreed to cooperation and setting a road map towards establishing a bilateral relationship.”

-In a statement of his own, Secretary of State Mike Pompeo compared the agreement to the peace treaties Israel forged decades ago with Egypt and Jordan.
-“Today’s normalization agreement between Israel and the Emirates holds similar potential and the promise for a better day for the entire region,” he said.

-The White House announcement came several weeks after Netanyahu announced a new partnership with the UAE to cooperate in the fight against the coronavirus, portraying it as a breakthrough, only to be embarrassed when the Emiratis issued a much more limited statement just hours later describing an agreement between private companies.
+“I personally spent time with leaders of both Israel and the UAE during our administration building the case for cooperation and broader engagement and the benefits it could deliver to both nations, and I am gratified by today’s announcement,” Biden said.

+Aaron David Miller, a longtime Middle East peace negotiator now at the Carnegie Endowment for International Peace, said the agreement was “a win-win-win-lose,” in that it provided diplomatic victories for the UAE, Netanyahu and Trump.
+“The big losers are the Palestinians, who have watched the Arab world move closer to Israel, seemingly rewarding Netanyahu for ignoring the Palestinians and undermining Palestinians interests,” he said.

 In Israel, the development came at a perilous moment for Netanyahu, who is leading a fragile, fractious coalition government and faces trial on corruption charges.
-His Likud party suggested that the deal with the UAE proved that the prime minister was right not to surrender territory to the Palestinians as part of any peace agreement.

-“The Israeli and global left always said it was impossible to bring peace with the Arab states in the absence of peace with the Palestinians,” the party said in a statement, “that there was no other way except withdrawal to the 1967 lines, the evacuation of settlements, the partition of Jerusalem and the establishment of a Palestinian state.
-For the first time in history, Prime Minister Netanyahu has broken the paradigm of ‘land for peace’ and has brought ‘peace for peace.’ ”
+His annexation promise, made repeatedly throughout three recent elections, had left him in a box after Kushner opposed his moving forward without working through Trump’s official peace plan.
+But shortly after the agreement Thursday, Netanyahu and his domestic rivals announced that they had made progress in coalition talks.

 “I am certain that the agreement will have many positive implications for the future of the entire Middle East and for Israel’s standing in the world and in the region,” he said in a statement.
 “I call upon other Arab nations to advance diplomatic relations in additional peace agreements.”